netdata/netdata/ml/README.md

 ## Notes

 - We would love to hear any feedback relating to this functionality, please email us at analytics-ml-team@netdata.cloud or come join us in the [🤖-ml-powered-monitoring](https://discord.gg/4eRSEUpJnc) channel of the Netdata discord.
+- We are working on additional UI/UX based features that build on these core components to make them as useful as possible out of the box.
+- Although not yet a core focus of this work, users could leverage the `anomaly_detection` chart dimensions and/or `anomaly-bit` options in defining alarms based on ML driven anomaly detection models.
 - [This presentation](https://docs.google.com/presentation/d/18zkCvU3nKP-Bw_nQZuXTEa4PIVM6wppH3VUnAauq-RU/edit?usp=sharing) walks through some of the main concepts covered above in a more informal way.
 - After restart Netdata will wait until `minimum num samples to train` observations of data are available before starting training and prediction.
-- Although not yet a core focus of this work, users could leverage the `anomaly_detection` chart dimensions and/or `anomaly-bit` options in defining alarms based on ML driven anomaly detection models.
 - Netdata uses [dlib](https://github.com/davisking/dlib) under the hood for its core ML features.
 - You should benchmark Netdata resource usage before and after enabling ML.
-Typical overhead ranges from 1-2% additional CPU.
+Typical overhead ranges from 1-2% additional CPU at most.
 - The "anomaly bit" has been implemented to be a building block to underpin many more ML based use cases that we plan to deliver soon.
-- At its core Netdata uses an approach and problem formulation very similar to the Netdata python [anomalies collector](https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin/anomalies), just implemented in a much much more effcient and scalable way in the agent in c++.
-So if you would like to learn more about the approach and are familar with Python that is a useful resource, as is the corresponding [deepdive tutorial](https://nbviewer.org/github/netdata/community/blob/main/netdata-agent-api/netdata-pandas/anomalies_collector_deepdive.ipynb) where the default model used is PCA instead of K-Means but the overall approach and formulation is similar.
+- At its core Netdata uses an approach and problem formulation very similar to the Netdata python [anomalies collector](https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin/anomalies), just implemented in a much much more efficient and scalable way in the agent in c++.
+So if you would like to learn more about the approach and are familiar with Python that is a useful resource to explore, as is the corresponding [deepdive tutorial](https://nbviewer.org/github/netdata/community/blob/main/netdata-agent-api/netdata-pandas/anomalies_collector_deepdive.ipynb) where the default model used is PCA instead of K-Means but the overall approach and formulation is similar.